Vikash-Sinha/Chess-Game/README.md

 # Chess-Game
-This Game in Design in Java using swing and awt packages.
+This Game is Design in Java using swing and awt packages or more.
 This Game show the scope of chess piece to help the player for next move.

 # Package used to run Chess-Game